LightningCreations/LCS/publications/LCS6.md

 ## §2 Status of this Publication

-This publication is a Special LCS Document as Described in LCS 2 §2.3.
-It shall be subject to annual committee review as described in that section.
-Additionally, any member of the LCS Review Committee may, with cause, request that this document be reviewed under the same process.
+This publication is a Special LCS Document as described herein.
+It shall be subject to annual committee review as described.
+Additionally, any member of the LCS Review Committee may, with valid cause, request that this document be reviewed under the same process.